 Summary: SiteGround has set a new industry standard when it comes to high-performance shared hosting and WordPress hosting services.
 While they get beaten on price and add-on bonuses by competitors like Bluehost, SiteGround does much better when it comes to speed, performance, security, and core hosting features.
 If site speed and security matter more to you, then you should pay a bit more and use SiteGround.

 Because of their dedication to uptime, speed, security, and support – it really is the superior web host right now!
 And I'm not the only one that ❤️ them.

 SiteGround is the #1 web hosting favourite in many surveys/polls on Facebook:

 Their speed technology is the main thing people like the most.
-They also get positive feedback and ratings on Twitter:
+SiteGround also gets positive feedback and ratings on Twitter:

 In this SiteGround review, I will look at the most important features of SiteGround, what their pricing plans are like, and walk through the pros and cons (because they're not 100% perfect) to help you make up your mind before you sign up with SiteGround for your website, blog, or online store.

-This site is hosted by SiteGround and over the last couple of months, I have monitored and analyzed uptime, speed and overall performance to see just how well my site performs with them.
-I have even set up a test site using the default WordPress theme.
-You can jump straight to the uptime results here.
+This site was hosted by SiteGround and over a couple of months, I monitored and analyzed uptime, speed and overall performance to see just how well my site performed with them.
+I also set up test sites using the default WordPress theme.

 Just give me ten minutes of your time, and I will give you all the “must-know” facts and I'll answer questions like.